Buffett warns fixed-income investors of bleak future

-New Delhi, Feb 28 (IANS) Ace investor Warren Buffett is of the view that fixed-income investors might face a bleak future.
+New Delhi: Ace investor Warren Buffett is of the view that fixed-income investors might face a bleak future.

 In his letter to the shareholders of Berkshire Hathaway, Buffet said: "Fixed-income investors worldwide -- whether pension funds, insurance companies or retirees -- face a bleak future."